Naahmo/Autoparry-volt-ping-40-200/README.md

 6.Lock in first person then stare at the sky (90 degrees)

- Example of the process https://streamable.com/sdefsi
+ Example of the process https://youtu.be/Qe_pz8_YSgw?si=dUOurkTzLjHkKsFQ

 7.Enjoy your volt

-Note: you might take a hit or 2 (depends on your ping)
+Note: you might take a hit or 2 (depends on your ping if its very spiky you will just die)

 Note: you will always take a hit first try of the day (the volt's light thingy wont load properly so yeah)